2016 Auto Club 400

 The 2016 Auto Club 400 was a NASCAR Sprint Cup Series race held on March 20, 2016, at Auto Club Speedway in Fontana, California.
 Contested over 205 laps, it was fifth race of the 2016 NASCAR Sprint Cup Series season.
 Jimmie Johnson won the race ahead of Kevin Harvick, while Denny Hamlin, Joey Logano and Ricky Stenhouse Jr. rounded out the top five positions.

 Austin Dillon won the pole, but lost the race lead on the opening lap and ultimately finished 24th.
 Harvick led a race high of 142 laps on his way to a runner-up finish.
 There were 26 lead changes among eight different drivers, as well as six caution flag periods for 33 laps.

 This was the 77th career victory for Johnson, second of the season, sixth at Auto Club Speedway and 10th at the track for Hendrick Motorsports.
 The win moved Johnson up to second in the points standings.
 Chevrolet increased their lead to nine points over Toyota in the manufacturer standings.

 The Auto Club 400 was carried by Fox Sports on the broadcast Fox network for the American television audience.
 The radio broadcast for the race was carried by the Motor Racing Network and Sirius XM NASCAR Radio.

 Report

 Background

 Auto Club Speedway, the track where the race was held.

-Auto Club Speedway (previously California Speedway) was a 2 mi low-banked, D-shaped oval superspeedway in Fontana, California which hosted NASCAR racing annually from 1997 to 2023.
-It was also used for open wheel racing events.
-The racetrack was located near the former locations of Ontario Motor Speedway and Riverside International Raceway.
-The track was owned and operated by International Speedway Corporation and was the only track owned by ISC to have its naming rights sold.
-The speedway was served by the nearby Interstate 10 and Interstate 15 freeways as well as a Metrolink station located behind the backstretch.
+Auto Club Speedway is a 2 mi low-banked, D-shaped oval superspeedway in Fontana, California.

 Entry list

 The entry list for the Auto Club 400 was released on Monday, March 14 at 3:25 p.m.
 Eastern time.
 Thirty-nine cars were entered for the race.
-Two driver changes from the previous race included Brian Vickers returning to the seat of the No. 14 Stewart-Haas Racing Chevrolet and Jeffrey Earnhardt returning to the No. 32 Go FAS Racing Ford.
+Two driver changes from the previous race included Brian Vickers returning to the seat of the No. 14 Stewart–Haas Racing Chevrolet and Jeffrey Earnhardt returning to the No. 32 Go FAS Racing Ford.